 In Review: A piece is given a status of “In Review” if it is awaiting a check by an admin or a customer.
 Occasionally, a piece can be “In Review” for an extended period of time.

 In Revisions: A piece is given a status of “In Revisions” if an editor, an admin or a customer sends the piece back to you for changes (revisions).
 There is no differentiation in the status across these three scenarios.

 Job Approval: Payments are made upon job approval, meaning that a customer has read your piece and accepted your job.
 Once a job is approved, it will show in the Submitted Jobs tab of your writer dashboard.

-Pitch: A pitch is an idea that you submit to a customer’s pitch request (defined below).
+Pitch/Blog Idea: A pitch is an idea that you submit to a customer’s pitch request (defined below).
+Pitches are now usually referred to as “Blog Ideas”.
 Pitches follow a theme based on the parameters outlined in a pitch request and can be marked with any of the following statuses: